glpi-project/plugins/frontend/app/docs/oauth2.md

 This endpoint's data source yields a JSON Array containing a list of JSON serialized objects.
 Each of these objects describes a single Plugin.
-This endpoint returns a top 10 of all the plugins that were recently significantly downloaded.
+This endpoint returns plugins that were recently significantly downloaded.
 There is a output difference between this endpoint and the "Plugin list" one, This endpoint gives only summaries of each plugin, containing id, name, key, total number of downloads and number of recent downloads (within the last month)